Why We Love Food Markets in Rome (A Must for Foodies in Italy)

 There’s also a small selection of household goods, bakeries, wine, and the occasional stall selling fresh porchetta or ready-to-eat arancini — perfect for a mid-market snack.

-Pro Tips The Soul of a Neighborhood
+Pro Tips The Soul of a Neighbourhood

 • Go early: Like most Roman markets, the best selection is in the morning (it opens around 7:00 AM).